 In this paragraph 6.3.4. and it's subparagraphs, all measurements are given in relation to the ISOFIX attachments a coordinate system.
-The (X, Y, Z) origin of the coordinate system is located centrally between the two ISOFIX attachments and on the centre line of the corresponding ISOFIX anchorage bars system. ¶
+The (X, Y, Z) origin of the coordinate system is located centrally between the two ISOFIX attachments and on the centre line of the corresponding ISOFIX anchorage bars system.

-.
-The X orientations of the axis is horizontal are defined by placing the child restraint system in the jig as defined in 6.3.5.2. with the ISOFIX attachments latched to the ISOFIX anchorage system:¶
+The X orientations of the axis is horizontal are defined by placing the child restraint system in the jig as defined in 6.3.5.2. with the ISOFIX attachments latched to the ISOFIX anchorage system:

-.
-X direction being parallel to the Child Restraint Fixture (CRF) bottom surface and to the longitudinal to the centreline medium plane of the Child Restraint System, the CRF.¶ bottom surface.¶ .
-In fulfilling the requirements of this section, the Child Restraint System shall be installed in accordance with the user manual of the Child Restraint System.
-The storage position of the support-leg is excluded from these requirements.¶
+X direction being parallel to the Child Restraint Fixture (CRF) bottom surface and to the longitudinal to the centreline medium plane of the Child Restraint System, the CRF.

-Y-axis is horizontal and direction being transverse to the centreline of the Child Restraint System, and the CRF.¶
+Y-axis is horizontal and direction being transverse to the centreline of the Child Restraint System, and the CRF.

-Z-axis is vertical (see figure 0(d)) direction being perpendicular to the CRF bottom surface.¶
+Z-axis is vertical (see figure $\theta(d)$ ) direction being perpendicular to the CRF bottom surface.